-CRA Compliance for Industrial Automation: IEC 62443 Alignment and OT Security Guide
+CRA for Industrial Automation: IEC 62443 and OT Security

-How the CRA applies to industrial automation and OT products.
-Covers IEC 62443 alignment, Important Class II classification, and practical compliance for PLCs, SCADA, and industrial IoT.
+How the CRA applies to industrial automation and OT: IEC 62443 alignment, why most PLCs and SCADA are default-category, and what raises the class.

 In this article